Marine Hospital – Historic Walking Tour

 Located in Truman Annex is the old Marine Hospital.
 It was constructed at the request of US Navy Commodore David Porter.
 Construction began in 1844.

 Construction lasted less than one year.
 The doors opened on August 2, 1845.
 It had sixty beds and served civilians and military personal for ninety years.
 The building was built on the banks of the Gulf of Mexico and even today, you can enjoy the beautiful panoramic views.

-The hospital had sixty beds and during its time treated those wounded during the Civil War, Spanish American War and both World Wars.
-The hospital also treated those effected by the yellow fever and influenza epidemics.
+The hospital had sixty beds and during its time treated those wounded during the Civil War, Spanish American War, and both World Wars.
+The hospital also treated those affected by the yellow fever and influenza epidemics.
 The hospital eventually closed its doors on January 1, 1943.

 During the Civil War, Key West, and the waters surrounding the Island, remained in the hands of the Union.

 The outbreaks of yellow and dengue fever were handled by the hospital during 1857- 1899.
-Key West experienced one of its worst outbreaks of yellow fever which effected 1,320 people and killed 68.
+Key West experienced one of its worst outbreaks of yellow fever which affected 1,320 people and killed 68.

 In 1899 the building was used to treat soldiers from the Spanish American War.
 The wounded were transported to the hospital as it was located only 90 miles from Cuba.
 The hospital’s location was credited with saving countless lives.

-During World War I, in 1981, the hospital treated those effected by the influenza pandemic.
+During World War I, in 1918, the hospital treated those affected by the influenza pandemic.
 The pandemic of 1918-1919 was known as “Spanish Flu” or “La Grippe”.
 Worldwide between 20-40 million people died due to this pandemic.